sjcHaiKuo/carrierwave-ios/README.md

 # carrierwave-ios

-**carrierwave-ios** is easy to use iOS library which provides flexible way to upload and edit asset files.
+**carrierwave-ios** is easy to use iOS library which provides flexible way to download, upload and edit asset files.
 Designed to integrate with [CarrierWave ruby gem](https://github.com/carrierwaveuploader/carrierwave), makes your work as fast as possible.

 ## Features:
 **carrierwave-ios** handles: